CMSgov/beneficiary-fhir-data/apps/bfd-pipeline/bfd-pipeline-rda-bridge/README.md

-# RIF to RDA Bridge
+# RDA Bridge
-Utility project for convert rif files into RDA ndjson files to be used with the bfd-pipeline-rda-grpc-server to provide synthetic RDA data for FISS and MCS claims.
+Utility project for converting data to RDA data (such as rif files into RDA ndjson files) to be used with the bfd-pipeline-rda-grpc-server to provide synthetic RDA data for FISS and MCS claims.

 ## Prerequisite
-Before the rif-to-rda bridge can be executed, you need RIF files to read from.
-These RIF file can have any origin, but the expected approach is to generate them from the Synthea project (using the bfd specific branch) to first create the required RIF files and then use the root directory of those files as the basis for the bridge execution.
+Before the rda bridge can be executed, you need data files to read from.
+For converting RIF files, they can have any origin, but the expected approach is to generate them from the Synthea project (using the bfd specific branch) to first create the required RIF files, and then use the root directory of those files as the basis for the bridge execution.

 The bridge project will generate FISS claims from the supplied FISS sources, as well as additional MCS claims from the supplied MCS sources.